 Using links in your writing isn’t enough if the sites you’re linking to are low quality or boast low DA scores.
 In order to create 10x content, you need to ensure you are sourcing data from the highest quality sites available and that the data and linking practices themselves are both top-tier.
 BuzzSumo comes in handy here as well for researching where to get your high-quality citational information.

 The Future of 10x Content

-All evidence points to the fact that 10x content is here to stay and marketers who want to be successful in 2015 and beyond will benefit from paying attention.
+All evidence points to the fact that 10x content is here to stay and marketers who want to be successful will benefit from paying attention.
 Although it may seem like a snazzy catch phrase designed for shock value, 10x content actually makes a good deal of sense.
 The entire climate of content is changing, as are user-preference and search habits.

 That said, it’s wise to for content marketers to bend before they break.
 10x content creation proposes a solution to the “content deluge” and a way to maintain quality while also catering to user experience: by writing content that is intelligent and optimized, thoughtful and unique, helpful and easily navigable, writers can do their part to create content that is better for users, writers, and the web at large.